nismod/household_microsynth/doc/Projection.md

 The latter must be up-to-date since new builds often generate new postcodes.

 Produce a dataset from this containing:
-- timeframe
+- timeframe (in filename)
 - LSOA
-- count of new properties by build type (Detached/Semi/Terrace/Flat)
+- count of new properties by build type* (Detached/Semi/Terrace/Flat)
 - (TBC) tenure

+*Uses census category codes: (Detached:2, Semi:3, Terrace:4, Flat:5).
+Other types (parking spaces, etc) are not queried

+where postcodes are not found in the lookup, LSOA is set to UNKNOWN a small number of entries in the land registry data do not have postcodes, again LSOA is set to UNKNOWN

 ### Data Sources